katyanna/Log-Analysis/README.md

 ### Log Analysis
-The third project for the Udacity Full Stack Nanodegree.
+A project for the Udacity Full Stack Nanodegree.
+The project is to build an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like

 #### What you'll need:
 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)